Venkatanandakrishnayaram/NLP-ASSIGNMENT-1/README.md

 ### Conclusion:

 This assignment provided hands-on experience with essential NLP techniques.
-From splitting raw text into tokens, recognizing entities, reducing words to their base forms, to aligning strings with edit distance — these tasks show how foundational techniques power advanced systems like search engines, machine translation, and spell checkers.

-By implementing both manual steps and automated tools, the project reinforced the importance of understanding both low-level linguistic details and high-level algorithmic trade-offs.
+From splitting raw text into tokens, recognizing entities, reducing words to their base forms, to aligning strings with edit distance — these tasks show how foundational techniques power advanced systems like search engines, machine translation, and spell checkers.By implementing both manual steps and automated tools, the project reinforced the importance of understanding both low-level linguistic details and high-level algorithmic trade-offs.